 The recent announcement of the Magento Adobe acquisition caused an immediate stock market reaction: shares of Shopify plunged as much as 5 percent right after the report.
 “A few people laughed, a few people cried, most people were silent.”
 Of course, the Magento Adobe acquisition won’t affect the world like the work of Robert Oppenheimer, but it can dramatically change the existing rules that form the current e-commerce dimension.

 Magento 2 is now a part of the Adobe Experience Cloud.
-According to some sources, an average cost of the Adobe Experience Cloud is $2 million.
+According to some sources, the average cost of the Adobe Experience Cloud is $2 million.
 The license costs $450k excluding implementation and consulting costs.
 For this price, you will get 4 different products:

 Adobe Advertising Cloud;